-A student may petition for a "general education" degree.
-A student who is earning a degree in a specific major may petition for any specific major in which he/she has met all graduation requirements.
+A student may petition for either a "general education" degree or a specific major in which he/she has met all graduation requirements.

 A student who wishes to receive an Associate degree should consult a counselor.
-The counselor will assist the student in planning the courses required to satisfy the major for the degree.
+A counselor will assist the student in planning the courses required to satisfy the major for the degree.